ezClocker

 • Vaping policy

-• Emergency closing procedures (including how employees will be notified)
+• Emergency closing procedures (also include how workers will be notified)

-• Severe weather policies and what employees should do while at work.
+• Severe weather policies and what your staff should do while at work.

 In this section you should include information about: